straw-hat-team/adr/adrs/0000000000/README.md

 the old guidance in some way, then the ADR editors shall create a new ADR that, once approved, will replace the old one.
 The old one then enters "Replaced" state, and will link to the new, current ADR.

+## Assigning ADR Numbers

+The ADR editors are responsible for assigning a number to each ADR when it is accepted as a draft for review.
+Importantly, all ADRs have numbers, not just approved ones.
+The ADR Index clearly delineates which ADRs are approved and binding and which are under discussion.

+Beyond this, ADR numbers are assigned arbitrarily using `nanoid` with a limit of `10` character and only numeric character.
+Use `make generate_id` to generate a ADR number.

+In general, the editors will generate the next ADR number to assign to a draft ADR.